 Help your child to cope with his anxiety by teaching him/her skills like closing eyes and taking deep breaths before performance.
 Your child can easily understand when you are anxious and that will cascade in his/her performance.
 So try relaxing techniques yourself too.
 Some kids tend to rush through their lines and performance, just to get over with it.
 Teach them to take it easy, breath while performing and deliver slowly.
 This will make them clearly audible and give him/her time to recollect next lines or steps.

-Taking critiques and feedbacks positively is a great way to learn.
-While it is easier said than done, teach him/her how feedback intend towards making him/her better and should not be taken personally.
+Taking critiques and feedback positively is a great way to learn.
+While it is easier said than done, teach him/her how feedback is good and how it should not be taken personally.

 While these techniques might prove helpful, we need to remember that no two kids are the same.
 Pushing your child to perform will only take your child two steps back rather than towards stage confidence.